Spring 2021 EDT Schedule

 - Students must supply their own lined paper and writing utensils and they must have access to a camera to be able to upload photos of their exam.

 - The EDT is designed specifically for use at Capilano University.
-Only applicants and current Capilano University students with a valid Capilano University student number may take the test.
+Only students with a valid Capilano University student number may take the test.

 - Students planning to take a 100-level English course (except ENGL 112) at Capilano University must meet the course prerequisites (see below).
 If you do not meet any one of the prerequisites, you must take the EDT to qualify to register.